Alberta Record

 • Designates the Minister of Environment and Protected Areas as responsible for the Alberta Land Stewardship Act and transfers related land planning and policy functions and appropriations from the Minister of Forestry and Parks.

-• Reassigns responsibility for parts of the Investing in a Diversified Alberta Economy Act and transfers international trade and investment functions and appropriations from the Minister of Immigration and Multiculturalism to the Minister of Jobs, Economy and Trade.
+• Reassigns parts of the Investing in a Diversified Alberta Economy Act; transfers international trade and investment functions and appropriations from the Minister of Immigration and Multiculturalism to the Minister of Jobs, Economy and Trade.

-• Transfers responsibility for the Gaming, Liquor and Cannabis Act and Horse Racing Alberta Act, including associated public service parts and appropriations, from the Minister of Treasury Board and Finance to the Minister of Service Alberta and Red Tape Reduction.
+• Transfers the Gaming, Liquor and Cannabis Act and Horse Racing Alberta Act, along with related public service functions and appropriations, from Treasury Board and Finance to Service Alberta and Red Tape Reduction.

 • Transfers responsibility for sport-related programs and appropriations from the Minister of Arts, Culture and Status of Women to the Minister of Tourism and Sport.